-Described as "a poser's paradise" Grafton Street, Dublin is the location for this report on Dublin street style, fashion and music in 1989.
+A poser's paradise?
+Grafton Street is the location for this report on Dublin street style, fashion and music.

 'Head to Toe' presenter Mary O'Sullivan talks to Irish teenagers about their style and how it is influenced by the type of music they like.

 Filmed in the Grafton Street area of Dublin, the programme takes a look at youth culture, fashion, and trends in Dublin.
 O'Sullivan talks to "goths", "cure-heads" and teenagers who prefer not to be labelled about their clothes and music.
 They discuss why they dress the way they do and where they get their clothes.

 Teenagers featured in this report include Emma Keogh, Síona Ryan, Beibhinn Byrne, Lolo Wood, Mandy La Combre, Linda Hanlon, Aisling O'Doherty and Yvette Brock.

 This report for the programme 'Head to Toe' was broadcast on 3 February 1989.